aleksandarhorvat/artificial-intelligence-practice/README.md

 ## Neural Network

 ### Exercise 1

+This exercise introduces neural networks and contains notebooks demonstrating core concepts and classification examples using the Keras API (TensorFlow backend).

+### Exercise 2

 This exercise implements neural networks using the TensorFlow Keras API to recognize handwritten digits from the MNIST dataset.